VictorMello1993/VictorMello1993/README.md

 Hi, my name is Victor Mello, I'm 26 years old and I was born in Rio de Janeiro, Brazil.

-I'm .NET developer, but I've already learned C, Java, Python, Go, Delphi, JS and other languages
+I'm .NET developer, but I've already learned C, Java, Python, Go, Delphi, JS and other languages.

 I'm graduated in Computer Engineering at Universidade Veiga de Almeida and this moment i'm looking foward more challenges for my career.